 In the winter months, it’s easy to hibernate away from the daylight but, one of the best things you can do for your mental health is to ensure you’re getting some daylight hours.
 Sit by a window or take your coffee break outside.

-Originating from Japan, Forest Bathing encourages you to be outdoors in nature, such as a forest or natural wood-based surroundings, to improve your mental or physical health by using your senses to soak up the special atmosphere of the forest.
-It’s all about taking it in and enjoying the environment around you, appreciating the small things, so take it all in.
+Originating from Japan, forest bathing encourages you to be outdoors in nature, to improve your mental or physical health by using your senses to soak up the special atmosphere.
+It’s all about taking in your surroundings and enjoying the environment around you, appreciating the small things.

-So what are you waiting for?
-Why not book your perfect camping adventure now and enjoy all that nature has to offer for a stress-free holiday.
-View our 15 campsites.
+So, what are you waiting for?
+Use some of these measures in your daily life to start taking control of your stress levels today.
+Need something to look forward to?
+Book your perfect camping adventure now and enjoy all that nature has to offer for a stress-free holiday.
+View our campsites.